bbkr/exodus/README.md

 ## Understand your data

 In monolithic database design data classification is irrelevant but it is the most crucial part of sharding design.
-Your data can be divided into three groups:
+Your tables can be divided into three groups: client, context and neutral.

 * Client data - what belongs to given client.
 Those records will be moved together to a single shard.
 * Context data - what is referenced by all clients data or another context data.
 Those records must be identical on all shards.